tomsawyer0224/llama/README.md

      ![image](https://github.com/tomsawyer0224/llama/assets/130035084/55d77136-d19e-4335-8b67-5b9ccfd5ed9a)
      ![image](https://github.com/tomsawyer0224/llama/assets/130035084/c629c01a-b903-47a8-85de-99452d61f12f)
      ![image](https://github.com/tomsawyer0224/llama/assets/130035084/9c9c5591-6604-4439-85de-d1a3534c0409) \
      After training on 100 epochs, the training loss of Llama_rope is best, Llama_HF is worst.
 In constrast, the perplexity of Llama_rope is worst, Llama_HF is best.
-Llama_abs_rel is better than Llama_abs.
 Overfitting occurred here (the performance is good at training but bad at validation), maybe caused by model complexity or lack of data to train.
 Because the training process is performed on the tiny dataset and tiny model, so the conclusions may be not exact and need to do more experiments.

 # How to use:
   1. Clone this repo, cd to llama